esa/nanosat-mo-framework/docs/source/apps/parameters.rst

 Getting the value of a parameter
 --------------------------------
 Without ground access to your parameters, they are most likely useless.
 To make your parameter values accessible from the ground you need to implement the method ``onGetValue`` which provides you with and **Identifier** and a rawType as a **Byte**.
-In ``onGetValue`` we basicly need to check, if our app knows the provided identifier and return the corresponding value.
+In ``onGetValue`` we basically need to check, if our app knows the provided identifier and return the corresponding value.
 So our code looks like this:

 .. code-block:: java
    :linenos: